 Better still, all the tools in this article are free for you to use.

-Self-publishing an ebook is free, fun and for some authors, it can be profitable.
+Self-publishing an ebook is free, fun and it can be profitable for some authors.
 Let’s look at what you will need to prepare and publish your ebook.

 What you need to know about ebooks

 An ebook is an electronic file.
 When you prepare an ebook for publishing, you may need to convert your manuscript.
 There are many ebook file types, but the main ones are:

 1. Epub is the most common ebook format.
 Almost all ebook retailers apart from Amazon use it, and it is compatible with most smartphones, tablets, and computers.